The Pike Place Market Guide

-In our most recent update, we added Storyville Coffee, Pike Place Nuts, Three Girls Bakery, Mariscos Mexico, Northwest Tastings, and Bavarian Meats.
+In our most recent update, we added Pike Place Nuts, Three Girls Bakery, Mariscos Mexico, and Northwest Tastings.

 You’re here for one reason and one reason only: quiche.
 The delicious quiches here come filled with Dungeness crab, comte cheese, and caramelized onion, and there’s always a daily-rotating vegetable one, too.
 You might want to forgo the side salad and do a pile of fries.
 And a glass of champagne.
 And a crock of french onion soup.

 If you’re looking to eat a hearty breakfast that kind of looks like a giant hockey puck with a lot of stuff in the middle, go to Biscuit Bitch.
-It’s fun here - and not just because every item on the menu has the word “bitch” in the name, but also because their self-anointed theme is “trailer park to table.”
-Some of our favorites are The Canadian Bitch, with banana and maple-infused peanut butter, or the Bitchwich, with eggs, cheese, sausage, gravy, and hot sauce.
+It’s fun here—and not just because every item on the menu has the word “bitch” in the name, but also because their self-anointed theme is “trailer park to table.”
+Don't miss the Bitchwich with eggs, cheese, sausage, gravy, and hot sauce.

 A crumpet is kind of like an english muffin with a bunch of holes in it.
 If you’ve never had one, let your first be from The Crumpet Shop.
 You can choose from sweet toppings like butter and fruit preserves, or savories like pesto and ricotta.
-There’s no wrong choice.
+There’s no wrong choice, unless you have trypophobia.

 The biscuits here are not particularly groundbreaking.
 But one of them in particular is great enough to make this guide, and that’s The MacGregor.
 It contains bacon from Bavarian Meats, flagship cheddar from Beecher’s, and caramelized onion.
 You want this thing.

-You’re going to need some caffeine to deal with the crowds posing for photos in front of strangers’ used chewing gum, so get your macchiatos here instead of from the nearby “first” Starbucks - which isn’t even the first one.
-Ghost Alley doesn’t serve food, but you’re here for the coffee.
-You should probably try a straight espresso, but you can also order some high-achieving latte flavors like Nutella mocha or blueberry cheesecake.
+You’re going to need some caffeine to deal with the crowds posing for photos in front of strangers’ used chewing gum, so get your macchiatos here instead of from the nearby “first” Starbucks—which isn’t even the first one.
+Here, you’ll find classic coffee drinks and more thrilling ones, like the “salty nut” latte with caramel, hazelnut, and applewood-smoked salt.

 Maybe you’re not at the market to eat a full meal.
 Maybe you’re just there to stare at the waterfront and shop around.
-(Those mini totem pole replicas aren’t going to buy themselves.)
+(Those ceramic mugs aren’t going to buy themselves.)
 If that’s the case, you’ll need a protein boost.
 Stop by Pike Place Nuts for a little paper bag full of tasty vanilla bean pistachios and cinnamon almonds.
 Keep them in your pocket and snack while you decide which Space Needle baby onesie you hate the least to gift to your nephew who will outgrow it in a month.